csswizardry/csswizardry.github.com/_posts/2016-12-12-css-shorthand-syntax-considered-an-anti-pattern.md

 3. double check your copy/pasted syntax that you get from online generators.

 The `background` example is just one of many instances in which we shouldn’t be using shorthand.
-Another very common use-case is vertical centring using `margin: 0 auto;`:
+Another very common use-case is horizontal centring using `margin: 0 auto;`:

 ```